corda/corda-docs/content/en/docs/corda-enterprise/4.6/tools-config-obfuscator.md

 `include "path/to/file.conf"`
 `include required("path/to/file.conf")`

+Each `include` statement must be on a single line and follow the format shown above.

 {{< /note >}}

 The example below shows how this area of the configuration file will look like after it is run through the obfuscation tool: